 Does the phrase “high fiber bran muffins” sound like something your grandma needs to eat and that you’d rather stay away from?
 These are not your Grandma’s bran muffins!
 They are full of “superfoods” delicious ingredients that really pack a punch in the health department.
-The addition of blueberries, flax, chia seeds & coconut oil help you incorporate a lot of nutritionally dense foods in a little delicious muffin.
+The addition of blueberries, flax, chia seeds & coconut oil helps you incorporate a lot of nutritionally dense foods in a little delicious muffin.

-I mean lets face it… bran is not a sexy ingredient.
+I mean let’s face it… bran is not a sexy ingredient.

-But I’ve helped it out here, these are seriously delicious, moist and a little chewy on top… bran got a face lift.
+But I’ve helped it out here, these are seriously delicious, moist and a little chewy on top… bran got a facelift.

-Well I came across this recipe for bran muffins recently I wasn’t tempted at all to make them the way the recipe was written.
+Well, I came across this recipe for bran muffins recently I wasn’t tempted at all to make them the way the recipe was written.

 But I decided with a few tweaks they could probably be delicious and something that would be a super healthy, filling grab & go (or stay home) breakfast.

-It took a couple tries and a couple more tweaks and these delicious superfood high fiber muffins were born.
+It took a couple of tries and a couple more tweaks and these delicious superfood high fiber muffins were born.